“`

 While keeping up with climate science updates may lack the adrenaline rush of a Netflix thriller, it’s critical.
 Follow reports from NASA and NOAA to stay ahead of the melting curve.

 “Every mile of newly exposed coastline is a page in Earth’s unwritten history.
-But it’s also a strategy board—who gets to dictate what's next for these emerging spaces?”
+But it’s also a strategy board—who gets to dictate the of these emerging spaces?”

 The Ice-Capades: Climate, Economics, and Claims